StevenMDixon/IJScript/Tips.md

 ## :straight_ruler: Length Of Arrays/Strings

 Normally we would use Object.length in order to find the length of arrays or strings.

-JS has some interesting string functions
+But thats not gonna work here. we need something more.... desperate.

+what about string prototpye functions?

 ```JavaScript
 let test = "ipsum";